Developed in Russia and launched in 2016, Waves is an innovative high speed blockchain that’s raced up in value at the start of 2020.

 - Waves Wallet: The official Waves mobile wallet is available for iOS and Android.
 It’s connected to Waves blockchain as well as other blockchains via secure built-in gateways.
-This means you can also trade other crytos including BTC and ETH.
+This means you can also trade other cryptos including BTC and ETH.

 Step 2.
-Find a Waves exchange
+Find an exchange to buy Waves

 - Binance: Widely considered to be the best, most dependable place to buy crypto, Binance is the world’s biggest crypto exchange.
 It offers a huge crypto marketplace and fees that compare favourably with its main competitors, plus a well-designed mobile app.

 - Changelly: Changelly combines slick, highly convenient design and speed.
 Fees are 0.5%, which is a touch higher than many exchanges but that doesn’t feel extortionate given the quality of the platform.